Connect with a certified trainer for free

 When to see a doctor

-If you have symptoms of a TFCC tear, you should see your doctor.
-To make a diagnosis, your doctor will ask about your injury and the sports you play, and conduct a physical examination to look for signs of injury.
+You should see your doctor if you have symptoms of a TFCC tear or wrist cartilage tear.
+To make the diagnosis, your doctor will ask about your injury and the sports you play, and conduct a physical examination to look for signs of injury.
 If a tear is suspected, your doctor may apply pressure to areas of your wrist and ask you to move it into various positions.
-Imaging tests, such as x-rays and magnetic resonance imaging (MRI) tests, may be ordered to look at the bones and soft tissues in your wrist.
-These tests help confirm the diagnosis and rule out other causes of your pain.
+Imaging tests, such as X-rays and magnetic resonance imaging (MRI), may be ordered to look at the bones and soft tissues in your wrist.
+These tests help confirm the diagnosis and rule out other causes of your ulnar-sided wrist pain or wrist instability.

 Non-operative treatment